Acme Logo

 Acme Logo 1954

-The first store logo was an oval inside of which the word Akme is written in capital letters with a capital A, and below in block capital letters “Markets.”
+The first store logo was an oval, inside which the word Akme is written in capital letters with a capital A, and below, in block capital letters, “Markets.”

 The shape of the oval subconsciously conveyed a signal of friendliness.
 She made it clear that polite service awaits the buyer in stores.
 The connections between the letters indicated the opportunity to purchase interconnected goods related to the home and household at the outlet.
 Capital A demonstrated the leading position of the stores (since its inception, the chain has occupied the first place in the region, displacing most of its competitors).

-The word ACME was quite popular for brand names of the time.
-Translated from Greek, it meant: a period of maturity, reaching the culmination of development.
+The word ACME was quite popular as a brand name at the time.
+Translated from Greek, it meant “a period of maturity, reaching the culmination of development.”
 Speaking about the company, it was used in the meaning: the best, experienced, at the top.
 For the firm of Robinson and Crawford, the choice was not exaggerated.
-The Tea Company is the largest among the partners, and the markets are industry leaders.
+The Tea Company is the largest partner, and the markets are industry leaders.

 1960 – 1981